 If you’re just getting started with macro photography you may not want to buy a macro lens straight away, but there are a few more affordable alternatives.
-The first of these is a close-up lens that screws on to the front of a standard lens like a filter.
-These come in different strength and they enable you to focus more closely.
+The first of these is a close-up lens that screws onto the front of a standard lens like a filter.
+These come in different strengths and they enable you to focus more closely.

 Macro photography is all about detail, so you need to keep your camera’s sensitivity setting low.
 This may mean that you have to use a fairly slow shutter speed and a tripod becomes essential to keep your images sharp.

 Because the depth of field (the sharp zone around the focus point in an image) becomes very shallow when the subject is close, you need to use a small aperture.
 Most experienced photographers usually shoot in aperture priority or manual exposure mode so they are in control of aperture, but if your camera has a macro mode you start with that.

 It’s very important to avoid vibration that can blur the image so use a remote release to avoid touching your camera, or use the Wi-Fi system and a connected smartphone to control the camera.
 Alternatively, you can use the self-timer to fire the shutter after the vibrations caused by touching the camera have died down.